All Episodes

 Thank you for the answer.

-Years ago, I said on the air, and still maintain today, father, that, you know, if two men or two women want to get married, I don't care.
+Years ago, I said on the air and still maintain today, Father, that, you know, if two men or two women want to get married, I don't care.

 I'm not cool with it.

-It just doesn't personally affect me.
+I don't, you know, it just doesn't personally affect me.

 If it makes them happy and they want to get married and head down that road, which is not all joy in every case, then go ahead.